Tax Reform Priorities

 NCFC Opposes Repeal of LIFO Accounting Method.
 The last-in, first-out (LIFO) accounting method is a widely accepted accounting method and is used by some farmer cooperatives.
 Taxpayers using LIFO assume for accounting purposes that inventory most recently acquired is sold first.
 If LIFO is repealed, farmer cooperatives and other businesses would be taxed as though they had sold all of their inventory assets, even though they would have received no cash.
 Obtaining the funds necessary to pay the tax on this deemed sale would cause severe strain on cooperatives’ capital budgets.
 Taxation of LIFO reserves would be the equivalent of a retroactive tax on the savings of a cooperative.

-Taxes on Imports Should Not Disadvantage Agricultural Production.
+“Border Adjustability” Should Not Disadvantage Agricultural Production.
 The House GOP’s proposal to disallow a tax deduction for imported goods would place a great disadvantage on businesses rely on goods that are not available in the U.S. For instance, farmer cooperatives that manufacture fertilizer must import potash.
 Those that refine petroleum also rely on importing and would be harmed by the disallowance of the deduction, which is essentially a 20% tax on all imported goods.
+With regard to the treatment of exports, cooperatives should be allowed to pass the benefit of tax-free exports through to their members.